Looking to learn about cryptocurrency in Malaysia context? You’ll find must-know information here. However I have to say..

 Alright, full disclosure time – I am a crypto investor, since the end of 2015.
 I can talk your ears off about its utility value but let’s face it, most people get into it for the profit potential, including myself.

-Profit potential, with emphasis on potential, not guarantee.
-Most of the time, cryptocurrencies’ value is driven by supply and demand and while it has fundamentals rooted in decentralisation, many have dismissed the asset as purely speculative.
+Profit potential, with emphasis on potential, is not guarantee.
+Most of the time, cryptocurrencies’ value is driven by supply and demand.
+While it has fundamentals rooted in decentralisation, many have dismissed the asset as purely speculative.

-In case that isn’t clear, I’ll repeat: (1) I’m biased because I’m a crypto investor, and (2) cryptocurrencies can be seen as speculative for people who don’t value decentralisation as a feature, and still think it’s a scam
+In case that isn’t clear, I’ll repeat: (1) I’m biased because I’m a crypto investor, and (2) cryptocurrencies can be seen as speculative or even gambling for people who don’t value decentralisation as a feature.

 Still here?
 Good, alright let’s move on from the disclaimers and get into the actual how-to.
 Please be aware that the information here is not meant as financial advice, do your own research.
 In fact I insist on it – if you’re someone who’s lazy to do research, sooner or later you’ll be eaten alive.